Phacelia tanacetifolia

-Phacelia tanacetifolia is a species of flowering plant in the borage family Boraginaceae, known by the common names lacy phacelia, blue tansy or purple tansy.
+Phacelia tanacetifolia is a species of flowering plant in the borage family Boraginaceae, known by the common names lacy phacelia, tansy-leaf phacelia, blue tansy, purple tansy or fiddleneck (UK).

 Etymology

 Phacelia is derived from Greek and means 'bundle', in reference to the clustered flowers, while tanacetifolia means 'with leaves resembling those of Tanacetum.'

 Description

 Phacelia tanacetifolia is an annual that grows erect to a maximum height near 100 cm with none to a few branches.
 The wild form is glandular and coated in short stiff hairs.
 The leaves, 20–200 mm, are mostly divided into smaller leaflets which are deeply and intricately cut into toothed lobes, giving them a lacy appearance.
 The dense and hairy inflorescence is a one-sided curving or coiling cyme of bell-shaped flowers in shades of blue and lavender.
 Each flower is just under a centimeter long and has protruding whiskery stamens.

 The seeds are "negatively photoblastic", or photodormant, and will only germinate in darkness.